-Jennifer Dodd, Owner (She/ Her)
+Jennifer Dodd, LCSW, Owner, Clinical Supervisor (She/ Her)

 Using this latest research in psychology, I approach treatment using a variety of methods.
 The research shows that collaboration between the therapist and client is most effective in the healing process.
 We begin our work together by establishing a therapeutic relationship, develop coping skills, self-care practices, and guidance of techniques such as trauma-focused Mindfulness and Meditation.
 Self-Compassion, Inner child/ parts work, Visualizations, Imagery, & Writing are utilized to support you in diving deeper into uncomfortable experiences, emotions, and memories.

 In addition to traditional talk therapy and Mindfulness-based therapies such as ACT, I incorporate therapeutic modalities of Brainspotting, EMDR, IFS, NARM, and Somatic therapies for the integral healing of your mind, body, and spirit.
 I have training in Sensorimotor Psychotherapy, an integrated Somatic & Cognitive Therapy program by Dr. Pat Ogden for the healing of relational, attachment and trauma wounding.
 Additionally, I am currently training and working on certification in Internal Family Systems (IFS) by Dr. Richard Schwartz as well as Dr. Laurence Heller’s program, NeuroAffective Relational Model (NARM) for the treatment of Complex and Developmental Trauma.

 Miranda works with Individuals & Adolescents, specializing in Eating Disorders, Anxiety & Trauma presentations.

 For many people who are experiencing a crossroads or crisis that makes it harder to enjoy life or to function, therapy can help.
 I believe that for therapy to be effective there needs to be an authentic connection and sense of trust with your chosen provider.